RGS Guildford Dubai Children’s Letter Writing Competition

 - No part of the prize is exchangeable for cash or any other prize.

 - The prize will not be transferable to another person.

 - Participation in the competition is not open to employees (and/or members of their immediate families) of the Emirates Literature Foundation.

 - All participants will automatically receive a Certificate of Participation upon completing the entry form and submitting their letters.

-- Only the winners will be notified in advance by email, by January 2023.
+- Only the winners will be notified in advance by email, in January 2024.

-Please check that you have followed all the terms and conditions before submitting your letter.
+Please check that you have followed and agree to all the terms and conditions before submitting your letter.

-The Prize Giving Ceremony will take place in February 2023 during the annual Emirates Airline Festival of Literature.
+The Prize Giving Ceremony will take place during the annual Emirates Airline Festival of Literature, held in February 2024.

 Enter the Competition